Discover our herbarium

 ORIGINS OF CLOVE

 The Clove originates from the Moluccas, a province of Indonesia formed by the islands of the southern half of the Moluccan archipelago.
 It was known very early in China, it is mentioned in ancient books by stipulating that courtiers must have some in their mouths when they addressed the emperor, in order not to disturb him with their breath!
 From the 2nd century A.D. onwards, fragrant buds reached Alexandria by caravan.
-It took them a while longer to conquer Europe, where they made the merchants' fortunes.

 The clove was introduced in France around 1225.
 It was quite popular in the country but very expensive.
 The origin of this spice, which was deliberately kept secret by the colonizers of the Moluccas region, was unknown and was therefore avoided as a precaution.